OpenEvalProject/evals/manuscripts/elife-34961/v1/manuscript.md

 Stability measurements were more variable with anti-Bw4 compared to anti-Bw6, and data are compiled only for donors with standard error of the mean half-life values less than 33% of the mean values (based on n ≥ 2 independent measurements) on all four measured lymphocyte populations.

-## Intracellular staining in lymphocytes and monocytes
+### Intracellular staining in lymphocytes and monocytes

 Frozen or freshly isolated PBMCs were washed with R10 media and flow cytometry buffer.
 The cells were then incubated with the relevant surface marker cocktails (described above) for 30 min at 4°C and washed twice with flow cytometry buffer.
 The cells were fixed with 4% paraformaldehyde (Electron Microscopy Sciences, Hatfield, PA, USA) in PBS for 15 min at room temperature and washed three times with PBS.
 A subset of cells were permeabilized using 0.02% Triton X-100 in PBS for 6 min at room temperature and washed twice with PBS.
 The cells were then incubated with either FITC-labeled W6/32, PaSta-1 (anti-tapasin; purified Pasta-1, a gift from Dr. Peter Cresswell, Yale University, labeled with FITC using a 1:2 antibody:FITC ratio), or relevant isotype controls for 1 hr at 4°C. The cells were washed twice with flow cytometry buffer and then measured by flow cytometry as described above.

 Specific cell populations were analyzed by FlowJo LLC.
 The specific geometric mean measurements were input into GraphPad Prism and the isotype signal was subtracted from the specific antibodies (for example, W6/32 – IgG2a).
 Measurements were compared across experiments by normalizing the signal of each cell classification against that of monocytes or by normalizing to W6/32 signal.
 Significance was measured using one-way ANOVA on GraphPad Prism.

-## ImageStreamX imaging cytometry experiments
+### ImageStreamX imaging cytometry experiments

 PBMCs were freshly isolated from donors.
 About 2 million cells per well were stained with anti-CD3, anti-CD8, and anti-CD14 for 30 min on ice.
 Cells were washed twice with PBS, and fixed with 4% formaldehyde for 15 min at room temp.
 Cells were washed twice with PBS, then permeabilized and blocked by adding PBS + 0.2% saponin + 5% goat serum for 15 min at room temp.
 Without washing, primary antibodies were added in separate wells: mouse anti-AP-1 (IgG2b), rabbit anti-calreticulin (CRT), and mouse anti-LAMP1-PE.
 Dilutions used were 1:500, 1:500, and 1:10, respectively.
 Cells were incubated on ice for 30 min, and then washed twice with PBS.
 Secondary antibody in PBS + 0.2% saponin + 5% goat serum was added: anti-mouse IgG2b-Alexa Fluor 568 (1:600), anti-rabbit IgG-Alexa Fluor 594 (1:500), and no secondary for LAMP-1.
 Anti-Bw6-FITC was added to all wells at 1:20 dilution.
 Cells were incubated for 30 min on ice, then washed twice with PBS.
 Cells were concentrated to 70 μL in PBS and analyzed on the Amnis ImageStreamX.
 Data were analyzed using Amnis Ideas software.

-## PBMC peptide receptivity assay
+### PBMC peptide receptivity assay

 PBMCs were isolated from healthy donors.
 These cells were resuspended in R10 media and counted.
 From a 10 mM stock, 1 μL peptide solubilized in DMSO was added to wells of a 96 well plate; DMSO alone was used as a negative control.
 To each well, 100 μL of cells was added (at least 200,000 cells/well), and the cells were incubated at 37°C + 5% CO2 for 4 hr.
 The final concentration of peptide in each well was 100 μM.
 After incubation, cells were washed once with FACS buffer (PBS + 2% FBS) and stained with an antibody cocktail as described above: anti-CD3, anti-CD4, anti-CD8, anti-CD56, anti-CD19, anti-CD14, anti-CD33, anti-HLA-DR and HC10-FITC.
 Cells were incubated on ice for 30 min and washed twice with FACS buffer.
 Cells were then stained with 7-AAD for viability and analyzed on the BD LTXFortessa flow cytometer.
 Data was analyzed with FlowJo LLC.

-## Peptidome motifs and Shannon entropy plots
+### Peptidome motifs and Shannon entropy plots

 For peptide motifs and Shannon entropy plots shown in Figure 1—figure supplement 1 and Figure 8, mass spectrometry datasets were obtained from references (Pearson et al., 2016) and (Abelin et al., 2017).
 In these studies, BLCLs were generated from genotyped donors and peptides isolated from BLCLs using a mild acid elution buffer (citrate-phosphate pH 3.3) (Pearson et al., 2016) or immunoaffinity procedure (Abelin et al., 2017).
 Following mass spectrometric analyses, the peptide sequences derived from the acid elution study (Pearson et al., 2016) were assigned to specific HLA alleles based on NetMHC predictions (Lundegaard et al., 2008).
 The peptide sequences derived from immunoaffinity procedure (Abelin et al., 2017) were sorted to eliminate overlaps between HLA alleles that do not share binding motifs, but were otherwise directly used with no additional filters.
 The resulting datasets were analyzed using seq2logo: http://www.cbs.dtu.dk/biotools/Seq2Logo/ (Thomsen and Nielsen, 2012) for \Figure 1—figure supplement 1 and Figure 6—figure supplement 3.
 For Figure 8, only data from reference (Pearson et al., 2016) are shown, as those datasets include a larger number of alleles relevant to this study.
-The peptide composition was calculated by Shannon Entropy (E(i)) using Equation 1, where q is the frequency of each amino acid at a particular position in the peptide length (i).(1)E(i)=∑L=120qilog2qi
+The peptide composition was calculated by Shannon Entropy (E(i)) using Equation 1, where q is the frequency of each amino acid at a particular position in the peptide length (i).

+$$
+E(i)=\sumL=120q_{i}log_{2}q_{i}
+$$

-## Statistics
+### Statistics

 Statistical significance of allele-specific differences from ABC measurements was assessed using a one-way ANOVA analysis.
 The HLA class I cell surface stability was also assessed using a one-way ANOVA analysis and Welch’s t-test.